-Schwartz and Savage will executive produce alongside Jeph Loeb, executive producer and head of Marvel Television, and Jim Chory.
-Lis Rowinski will produce.
+Schwartz and Savage executive produce alongside Jeph Loeb, executive producer and head of Marvel Television, and Jim Chory.
+Lis Rowinski is a producer.

-“We’ve known the Runaways‘ story would make great television,” said Loeb in a statement, “and being lucky enough to have Josh and Stephanie — who have time and again created shows that speak so genuinely to this exact audience — write and produce the series is nothing short of remarkable.”
+“We’ve known the Runaways‘ story would make great television,” said Loeb in a statement when the pilot order was announced, “and being lucky enough to have Josh and Stephanie — who have time and again created shows that speak so genuinely to this exact audience — write and produce the series is nothing short of remarkable.”

-Runaways will add to the growing list of Marvel live-action TV series.
-Many have emerged in recent years, including Netflix’s group of shows — Daredevil, Jessica Jones and the upcoming Luke Cage, Iron Fist, and The Defenders — and ABC’s Agents of S.H.I.E.L.D.
-There are more series on the way as well, including FX’s Legion, and Freeform’s Cloak and Dagger.
+Runaways adds to the growing list of Marvel live-action series on TV and streaming services.
+Many have emerged in recent years, including Netflix’s group of shows — Daredevil, Jessica Jones, Luke Cage, Iron Fist, and The Defenders — and ABC’s Agents of S.H.I.E.L.D.
+There are more series on the way as well, including Freeform’s Cloak and Dagger.